PPXB

 Noel Lyons

-Australian Museum of Design Noel Lyons Hydrangea
+Australian Museum of Design AMoD Embroidery Society Noel Lyons Hydrangea

-Noel Lyons (1936-1995) was an Australian textile and wall coverings designer.
+(1936-1995) was an Australian textile and wall coverings designer.

 At school Noel sketched – his art teacher suggested he become an artist, thereby laying the early foundations for his future career path.